yuroyoro/git-issue/README.markdown

           --remote=VALUE               on publish, remote repository to push branch --onto=VALUE                 on rebase, start new branch with HEAD equal to "newbase" --debug                      debug print
-      -j, --supperss_journals          show issue journals
-      -r, --supperss_relations         show issue relations tickets
-      -c, --supperss_changesets        show issue changesets
-      -q, --query=VALUE                filter query of listing tickets --subject=VALUE              use the given value to update subject --ratio=VALUE                use the given value to update done-ratio(%) --status=VALUE               use the given value to update issue statues id --priority=VALUE             use the given value to update issue priority id --tracker=VALUE              use the given value to update tracker id --assigned_to_id=VALUE       use the given value to update assigned_to id --category=VALUE             use the given value to update category id --fixed_version=VALUE        use the given value to update fixed_version id --custom_fields=VALUE        value should be specifies '<custom_fields_id1>:<value2>,<custom_fields_id2>:<value2>, ...'
+      -j, --supperss_journals          do not show issue journals -r, --supperss_relations         do not show issue relations tickets -c, --supperss_changesets        do not show issue changesets -q, --query=VALUE                filter query of listing tickets --project_id=VALUE           use the given value to create subject --description=VALUE          use the given value to create subject --subject=VALUE              use the given value to create/update subject --ratio=VALUE                use the given value to create/update done-ratio(%) --status=VALUE               use the given value to create/update issue statues id --priority=VALUE             use the given value to create/update issue priority id --tracker=VALUE              use the given value to create/update tracker id --assigned_to_id=VALUE       use the given value to create/update assigned_to id --category=VALUE             use the given value to create/update category id --fixed_version=VALUE        use the given value to create/update fixed_version id --custom_fields=VALUE        value should be specifies '<custom_fields_id1>:<value2>,<custom_fields_id2>:<value2>, ...'
           --notes=VALUE                add notes to issue